Euler angles: Higher dimensions

 It is possible to define parameters analogous to the Euler angles in dimensions higher than three.

 In four dimensions and above, the concept of "rotation about an axis" loses meaning and instead becomes "rotation in a plane."
 The number of Euler angles needed to represent the group SO(n) is n(n − 1)/2, equal to the number of planes containing two distinct coordinate axes in n-dimensional Euclidean space.
+(In other words, choose from n dimensions for the first axis, choose from the remaining n - 1 dimensions for the second axis, and then divide by two because it doesn't matter which of that pair was selected "first".)

 In SO(4) a rotation matrix is defined by two unit quaternions, and therefore has six degrees of freedom, three from each quaternion.